• Skip to primary navigation

 • Feedback

-The great thing about this stew is that you can use any sausages you like.
+The great thing about this sausage lentil stew is that you can use any sausages you like.
 Love pork and apple sausages?
 Love lean chicken sausages?
 You can use those!
-What to make this vegetarian or vegan?
+Want to make this vegetarian or vegan?
 Use your favourite meat free sausage.

 We used vegetarian sausages in this (actually a mixture of 2 different brands as this was a bit of a freezer and cupboard raid dinner), as it makes a great vegetarian protein packed meal.
-But, you can use any sausages.
+But, you can use pork sausage, Italian sausage or any sausage you like.
 Just cook them according to their package instructions and they get added in at the end.

-This is such a great meal to bulk out with vegetables.
+This sausage lentil casserole is such a great meal to bulk out with vegetables.
 Stews are always really forgiving in the sense that you can swap out ingredients for whatever you have - it's a great fridge raid meal.

 We used onion, carrot, green beans and bell pepper.
 However, you could use mushrooms, aubergine sweet potato, broccoli and cauliflower.
 You could even stir in some spinach and/or kale at the end for a bit of a leafy green vegetable boost.